zamilbahri/cp386_a4/README.md

 ## Examples and Screenshots

-Compile and run the program: `make run`
+Compile and run the program: `make run`.
+By defualt, the amount allocated is 1 MB.
+To change this, edit line 12 in the Makefile with the desired amount of memory.

 Request 200KB of memory for process P0 using first fit: `RQ P0 200000 F`